 - Water - as needed

 - Take the roasted puttu flour in a mixing bowl.
-Mix the salt with it.
+Mix the salt and 1/4 cup grated coconut with it.

 - Sprinkle water little by little while mixing the flour till the flour is moist.

 - The puttu flour should be crumbly (and not form a dough).
 It should be moist enough such that when you press the flour with your palms it should hold together.